-Please bear in mind this is from the point of view of a British / UK passport holder (and this is just my experience, I'm happy to answer your queries but I'm not an immigration professional and guidelines may change.
+Please bear in mind this is from the point of view of a British / UK passport holder (and this is just my experience, I’m happy to answer your queries but I’m not an immigration professional and I am updating this post regularly to ensure all information is correct but guidelines and costs can change frequently and suddenly.
 Requirements and processes for other nationalities are different so I cannot comment on the process for other nationalities.
-If you're from the USA check out Hippie in Heels post about How to apply for Indian tourist visa from the USA.
+If you’re from the USA read this post , if you’re from Australia read this post and if you’re from Canada read this post.

 So what’s going on and how do you get a visa to visit India?

-UK passport holders must apply for a visa before visiting India.
+UK passport holders must apply for a visa before visiting India, even if you go for an E-Visa or Visa on Arrival.
 Some important things to note before you start is that Indian tourist visas are valid from the date of issue not the date of your entry to India so being prepared and applying months in advance will waste the time on your visa.

 Short term Indian visas – visa on arrival and e-visas.

-How to get an Indian visa on arrival
+How to get an Indian Visa on Arrival/ E Visa

 There has been a lot of talk about India introducing Visa on Arrival!
 Horay!
 This would be a great step towards increasing tourism in India but the visa on arrival is deceptive – it is more an E-Visa / electronic travel authority.
 You must still apply for the visa in advance before you travel but it does make the visa process quicker and easier for short visits.

-How to apply for an Indian Visa online
+How to apply for an Indian E Visa online

-Applying for a 6 month Indian tourist visa with VFS Global
+Applying for a 6 month or 12 month Indian tourist visa with VFS Global

-If you want to visit India for longer than 1 month (which I highly recommend as there is so much to see in this huge, diverse country and not a place you can rush) then you will still need to apply for a visa by sending away your application and passport.
+If you want to visit India for longer than 1 or 2 months (which I highly recommend as there is so much to see in this huge, diverse country and its not a place you can rush) then you will still need to apply for a visa by sending away your application and passport.